adrn/thejoker/docs/index.rst

     ax = data.plot()  # doctest: +SKIP
     ax.set_xlim(-10, 200)

-We next need to specify the prior distributions for the parameters of
-|thejoker|.
-The default prior, explained in the docstring of
-`~thejoker.JokerPrior.default()`, assumes some reasonable defaults where possible, but requires specifying the minimum and maximum period to sample over, along with parameters that specify the prior over the linear parameters in *The Joker* (the velocity semi-amplitude, ``K``, and the systemic velocity, ``v0``):
+We next need to specify the prior distributions for the parameters of |thejoker|.
+The default prior, explained in the docstring of :meth:`thejoker.JokerPrior.default()`, assumes some reasonable defaults where possible, but requires specifying the minimum and maximum period to sample over, along with parameters that specify the prior over the linear parameters in *The Joker* (the velocity semi-amplitude, ``K``, and the systemic velocity, ``v0``):

     >>> import numpy as np
     >>> prior = tj.JokerPrior.default(